BastienFaure/vimconf/README.md

 Install
 =======

+Clone the repository and all associated submodules :
+    git clone --recursive https://github.com/BastienFaure/vimconf .vim

-First create a symlink of the .vimrc file in your homedir :
+Now create a symlink of the .vimrc file in your homedir :

     cd && ln -s .vim/.vimrc .vimrc

-Then init and update git submodule system :

-    cd  ~/.vim
-    git submodule update --init --remote
+Now open vim and run BundleUpdate command.